10 Best Barefoot Running Shoes: The Naturalist’s Guide

 Landing on the heel is basically putting on the breaks for every footfall.
 The most efficient runners land on the midfoot and keep their strides light, smooth and flowing.
 Landing on the forefoot also permits your arches to act as natural shock absorbers and for a softer landing on hard surfaces.

 Most people today think this type of running hurts and is dangerous, but in fact you can run this way on the world’s hardest surfaces without the slightest discomfort and pain.”

-For everything, you use something; What you use and develop you get to keep as long as you keep doing it.
-But, once you don’t use it, it atrophies.
+For everything, you use something; What you use and develop you keep, just as long as you keep doing it.
+But, once you stop using it, it atrophies.
 Running shoe-less not only prevents some running injuries but also wakes up new muscles, both for balance and support.

-When people start going barefoot that means their feet reawaken and begin to strengthen again.
+When most people begin going barefoot that means their feet begin to function more naturally, allowing more strength to be gained.
 It helps to tone all of runner’s leg muscles in the process.

 Less chance of foot conditions

 As the feet gain more strength, issues such as plantar fasciitis tend to decrease.
 Many often to also see improvements from conditions like foot neuromas, bunions and hammertoes.
 Even arthritis has been known to gradually heal itself as the foot develops greater flexibility, blood flow, and of course greater strength.

 Going without shoes actually tends to awaken muscles of the legs and feet that have been previously dormant, while increasing blood flow to those limbs to get moving.
 The increased blood reduces many of the pains, varicose veins.

 We’ve all picked up unhealthy habits in the more traditionally designed shoes.
 The typical running shoe isn’t really just simply a shoe; it’s one which has a relatively high-heel, standing about 1-2 inches on average in height.